Mhmd-Abbas/StoreFront-Backend/README.md

 4- Run "npm run build" in the terminal to build and start the server.
 5- Run "npm run test" to run the models and endpoints tests.

+NOTE: use the port 5432 or dont use any port and the code will use the port 5432

 # Storefront Backend Project

 ## Getting Started